Olive1117/twitter_fdap/README.md

 1. Change your dir to the script

+2. Run `pip3 install -r ./requirements.txt`

-2. Start Google Chrome with `--user-data-dir=./chromium-data`
+3. Start Google Chrome with `--user-data-dir=./chromium-data`

-3. Install tampermonkey and my modified twitter-web-exporter
+4. Install tampermonkey and my modified twitter-web-exporter

-4. Set the download dictionary to `./temp`
+5. Set the download dictionary to `./temp`

-5. Sign in your Twitter Account and visit [https://x.com/[Your-Twitter-ID]/followers/](https://x.com/%5BYour-Twitter-ID%5D/followers/)
+6. Sign in your Twitter Account and visit [https://x.com/[Your-Twitter-ID]/followers/](https://x.com/%5BYour-Twitter-ID%5D/followers/)

-6. Allow `x.com` pop-ups and Automatic downloads
+7. Allow `x.com` pop-ups

-7. Scroll to the bottom of the list.
+8. Scroll to the bottom of the list.

-8. Click the cat icon on the left to expand the menu.
+9. Click the cat icon on the left to expand the menu.

-9. Click the arrowhead in the corresponding row, check the checkbox at the top, and click `Export Data` then `Start Export`.
+10. Click the arrowhead in the corresponding row, check the checkbox at the top, and click `Export Data` then `Start Export`.

-10. Use the same method to export the 'following' list.
+11. Use the same method to export the 'following' list.

+12. Press the `Start Export` button quickly to trigger the notification requesting permission for multiple downloads, then click 'Allow'.

+13. Delete the extra files.

-11. Run the following commands in the directory of this script:
+14. Run the following commands in the directory of this script:

     ```bash
     cd data